Apprenticeship Support Programme FAQs

 How does Apprentice Boost support employers and business to retain and bring on new apprentices?

-Employers will be paid $1,000 per month (changed to $500 from 5 August 2022) for apprentices in their first 12 months of training, and $500 a month for apprentices in their second 12 months of training (until 31 December 2023).
+Employers will be paid $500 a month per apprentice during their first 24 months of training, until 31 December 2023.
 Current Apprentices must have done less than 24 months of their training.

 How long does it run?

 Yes.
 Employers can apply for Apprenticeship Boost whether an apprentice has just started their training programme or is nearing the end of their first two years – right up until the apprentice has completed 24 months of their training programme (while the initiative is running).

 - NZ Apprenticeship in Retail

 - NZ Apprenticeship in Cookery

 - NZ Apprenticeship in Aeronautical Engineering